-There are a lot of different options when you’re betting but it is sometimes difficult knowing which one to pick.
-However, when you have an understanding of what is available to you, then it gives you a much better chance of becoming a winning punter.
+In this article, we are going to explain one of the simplest betting options, the accumulator bet.
+There are a lot of different options when you’re betting and it is sometimes difficult to know which one to pick.
+However, when you have an understanding of what is available: you have a much better chance of becoming a knowledgeful punter.

-What is an Accumulator Bet?
+What is an Accumulator Bet for football?

 Firstly, you must pick your 5 teams.
 Once you add them to the bet slip, a box will appear saying ‘Accumulator’.
 This is where you input your stake, and usually, the bet slip will automatically calculate your returns.